| OUTSIDE BENTIU, South Sudan

-Sudan denied it had carried out the air strike.
+Sudan denied it carried out the bombing.

-The countries are still at loggerheads over the demarcation of their shared border, and other disputes have halted nearly all the oil production that underpins both economies.
+The countries are still at loggerheads over the demarcation of their shared border and other disputes have halted nearly all the oil production that underpins both economies.

 South Sudan won its independence in a referendum that was promised in a 2005 peace accord that ended decades of civil war between Khartoum and the south.
 Religion, ethnicity and oil fuelled that conflict, which killed about 2 million people.